ggrl/Wazzap_messenger/README.md

 ## Setup - local

-To use the chat remotely, run the server from the, where the 'server.py' and 'users.dat' are located. (e.g. 'python3 server.py')
+To use the chat remotely, run the server from the folder, where the 'server.py' and 'users.dat' are located. (e.g. 'python3 server.py')

 **IMPORTANT: The server must be running before the next step!**